chauff/cse1500-web-transcripts/_lectures/node2.md

 Run `node bar.js` and observe the execution times logged to the terminal. :point_up: Here, we execute `require('./foo')` twice and log both times the time it takes for `require` to return.
 The first time the line `require(foo.js)` is executed, the file `foo.js` is read from disk (this takes some time).
 In subsequent calls to `require(foo.js)`, however, the **in-memory object is returned**.
 Thus, **`module.exports` is cached**.

-:point_up: We here resort to using `process.hrtime()` wich returns an array whose first value is the time in seconds and the second is the time in nanoseconds relative to *"an arbitrary time in the past"* ([Node documentation](https://nodejs.org/api/process.html#process_process_hrtime_time)).
+:point_up: We here resort to using `process.hrtime()` which returns an array whose first value is the time in seconds and the second is the time in nanoseconds relative to *"an arbitrary time in the past"* ([Node documentation](https://nodejs.org/api/process.html#process_process_hrtime_time)).
 While it is not possible to compute an absolute time in this manner, we can accurately measure the duration of code as seen in the above example.
 Depending on your machine, the reported nanoseconds intervals will differ, though the first `require()` statement will always take significantly (10x-100x) longer than the second `require()` statement.

 *Note: if you are already familiar with JavaScript you may ask yourself why we do not rely on [`Date.now()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now) to measure time differences.
 It returns the number of **milliseconds** that have passed since January 1, 1970 00:00:00 UTC (why this particular time?
 Because that is the [Unix time](https://en.wikipedia.org/wiki/Unix_time)!).
 On modern machines, a millisecond-based time resolution does not offer a high enough resolution to detect this difference in loading time.*